nedap/deidentify/README.md

 @inproceedings{Trienes:2020:CRF,
-  title={Comparing Rule-based, Feature-based and Deep Neural Methods for De-identification of Dutch Medical Records}, author={Trienes, Jan and Trieschnigg, Dolf and Seifert, Christin and Hiemstra, Djoerd}, booktitle = {Proceedings of the 1st Health Search and Data Mining Workshop}, series = {{HSDM} 2020}, year = {2020}
+  title={Comparing Rule-based, Feature-based and Deep Neural Methods for De-identification of Dutch Medical Records}, author={Trienes, Jan and Trieschnigg, Dolf and Seifert, Christin and Hiemstra, Djoerd}, booktitle = {Proceedings of the 1st ACM WSDM Health Search and Data Mining Workshop}, series = {{HSDM} 2020}, year = {2020}
 }